The best hotels in Wroclaw

 Entry to the hall is 10 PLN.
 The landmark needle tower (Iglica) opposite is free to photograph.
 The Japanese Garden adjacent to the hall is one of Europe's best, open May to October for 10 PLN.
 The whole area makes a good half-day excursion from the Old Town.

-Wroclaw's best neighborhoods
+Wroclaw's best hotel regions

 Wroclaw's Old Town (Stare Miasto) surrounds the Rynek, one of the largest Gothic market squares in Central Europe.
 The cathedral island (Ostrow Tumski) is a 10-minute walk across the Odra River.
 The Nadodrzanskie district north of the center is the up-and-coming area with independent bars and cheaper accommodation.